alistairjcbrown/node_ikettle/README.md

 ### Upcoming

-1. Sync changes to model back to the iKettle
+1. Sync changes to state model back to the iKettle
-2. Have periodic sync with iKettle to confirm model holds correct state
+2. Have periodic sync with iKettle to confirm state model holds correct state

 ---